kris10ro/ELk-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly responsive and availability, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly responsive and available, in addition to restricting traffic to the network.
 - _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_ Load balancers protect a ddos attack.
-The advantage of jump box protects the other virtual machines by limiting traffic and limiting flow with traffic rules.
+Load balancers protect a ddos attack.
+What is the advantage of a jump box?_ The advantage of jump box protects the other virtual machines by limiting traffic and limiting flow with traffic rules.
+It limits direct access to the virtual machines.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the to the log and system traffic.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log and system traffic.
 - _TODO: What does Filebeat watch for?
-Log data_
+Any file changes on the system through Log data.
-- _TODO: What does Metricbeat record?_monitors the server and traffic on the server.
+- _TODO: What does Metricbeat record?_monitors the server and all system metrics: temperatures, hard drive and cpu usage, etc traffic on the server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.